Philadelphia Phillies: Three decades of losing (1918–1948)

-Philadelphia's Baker Bowl proved to be a fertile hitting ground for Phillies opponents as well, and in 1930, the team surrendered 1199 runs, a major-league record still standing today.
+Philadelphia's Baker Bowl proved to be a fertile hitting ground for Phillies opponents.
+In 1930, the team surrendered 1199 runs, a major-league record still standing today.
 Once considered one of the finest parks in baseball, it was not well maintained from the 1910s onward.
 For instance, until 1925, the Phillies used a flock of sheep to trim the grass.
 Fans were often showered with rust whenever one of Klein's home runs hit girders.
-The entire right field grandstand collapsed in 1926, forcing the Phillies to move to the A's Shibe Park (five blocks west on Lehigh Avenue from Baker Bowl) for 1927.

-The Phillies tried to move to Shibe Park on a permanent basis as tenants of the A's.
-However, Baker Bowl's owner, Charles W. Murphy, at first refused to let the Phillies out of their lease.
-He finally relented in 1938, and only then because the city threatened to condemn the dilapidated park.
+The entire right field grandstand collapsed in 1926, forcing the Phillies to move to the Athletics' Shibe Park (five blocks west on Lehigh Avenue from Baker Bowl) for 1927.
+The Phillies tried to move to Shibe Park on a permanent basis as tenants of the Athletics.
+However, Baker Bowl owner Charles W. Murphy refused to let the Phillies out of their lease.
+He finally relented in 1938, and only then because the city had threatened to condemn the dilapidated park.
 Despite the move, attendance rarely topped 3,000 a game.

 The lowest point came in 1941, when the Phillies finished with a 43–111 record, setting a franchise record for losses in a season.
 A year later, they needed an advance from the league just to go to spring training.
 Nugent realized he did not have enough money to operate the team in 1943, and put it up for sale.

 After lumber baron William D. Cox purchased the team with a group of investors for $190,000 and a $50,000 note on March 15, 1943, the Phillies rose out of last place for the first time in five years.
 As a result, the fan base and attendance at home games increased.
-Eventually, Cox revealed that he had been betting on the Phillies, and he was banned from baseball by baseball Commissioner Kenesaw Mountain Landis on November 23, 1943.
-The new owner, Bob Carpenter Sr., scion of the Delaware-based duPont family, bought the team with his son for an estimated $400,000 that same day – November 23, 1943.
-The Carpenters tried to polish the team's image and way of doing business.
-Carpenter Sr. named his son, Bob Carpenter, Jr., team president.
-They wanted to shed the image of failure by changing the team's nickname.
+Eventually, Cox revealed that he had been betting on the Phillies, and he was banned from baseball by commissioner Kenesaw Mountain Landis on November 23, 1943.
+The new owner, Bob Carpenter Sr., scion of the Delaware-based duPont family, bought the team with his son for an estimated $400,000 that same day.
+Carpenter Sr. subsequently named his son, Bob Carpenter Jr., team president.
+The Carpenters sought to polish the team's image and way of doing business.